danielolaniyi1/Database-Creation-MySQL/README.md

 **Simplified Schema**: The essential attributes of the Items table (e.g., item description, type, and ID) are already included in the Inventory Table.
 This avoids redundancy and keeps the database structure straightforward.
 **Limited Business Relevance**: For Greenspot’s operational focus, items are primarily managed as part of inventory rather than as a standalone entity.
 Separating Items into its own table could complicate queries without adding significant business value.
 **Optimization for Queries**: By consolidating item attributes into the Inventory Table, queries related to stock levels, item details, and vendor associations can be executed faster and more efficiently.

+### Project Summary
+The resulting database design organizes Greenspot’s operations into three essential tables—Inventory, Vendors, and Sales—while intentionally omitting the Items table to prioritize simplicity, avoid redundancy, and streamline queries.
+This decision enhances the database's usability and performance, aligning with Greenspot’s operational focus.

+The SQL script i wrote for this database creation showcases the technical implementation and can be accessed [here](https://github.com/danielolaniyi1/Database-Creation-MySQL/blob/main/greenspot%20DB.sql)

+This project not only addresses Greenspot’s immediate data management needs but also prepares the company for smooth integration into the acquiring retail chain’s systems.
+The database ensures operational efficiency, maintains data integrity, and provides the scalability necessary for Greenspot’s continued growth

+By transitioning from spreadsheets to a relational database, Greenspot Retail has established a robust foundation for long-term success, adaptability, and competitive advantage in a dynamic market.